 Our exclusive selection of velour fabrics includes Ritz velour, which is the world's best and most durable velour and the manufacturer is also Purveyor to the Royal Household in the Netherlands.
-And it is precisely the abrasion resistance and durability that characterise our velour, which is more resilient than it seems, which is indicated by the light fastness and martindale on our velour fabrics.
-Nearly all our velour fabrics are OEKO-TEX™ certified or soon will be, and are therefore produced without the use of any hazardous chemicals, heavy metals or carcinogens.
+And it is precisely the abrasion resistance and durability that characterise our velour, which is more resilient than it seems.
+Our velour fabrics are also STANDARD 100 by OEKO-TEX® certified.

 Material: 83% cotton / 17% polyester